Multi-Sensory HMI for Human-Centric Industrial Digital Twins: A 6G Vision of Future Industry: Digital Twin for 6G-Empowered I4.0

 \subsubsection{Sustainable development}

 which attempts to address the social concerns about the sustainability of our environment and society, which has been globally growing over the past years, and especially intensified by the extreme weather events and disasters in 2021 (such as the European and Chinese floods, and the heats and wildfires in North America).
-6G takes sustainability as one of its key values, and contributes to it with new use cases that emphasize dematerialization, efficient resource usage, and energy-efficient network optimizations, which all count in the industrial scenario.
+Concerning more about the environmental and climate impact than 5G does, 6G takes sustainability as one of its key values.
+It is supposed to contribute to sustainability with new use cases that emphasize dematerialization, efficient resource usage, and energy-efficient optimizations, which all count in the industrial scenario.
+A deeper and meticulous understanding to the physical processes in industry is required hereby to improve the sustainability in a targeted manner.

-In summary, we can see in every 6G use case family a significant contribution to further evolve the I4.0.
+In summary, we see in every 6G use case family a significant contribution to further evolve the I4.0.
 Each of them relies on an accurate, dynamic, real-time, and comprehensive modeling of all things, humans, and the environment - i.e. the upcoming 6G evolution to future industry is deeply rooted in the deployment of human-centric DT.